phpqa/phpqa.github.io/_pages/contributing.md

 dockerhub: `array` [`object` {name: `string` *name*, url: `string` *url* = nil}]

-A list of Docker images available on [DockerHub](https://hub.docker.com/) for this project.
+The Docker image(s) available on [DockerHub](https://hub.docker.com/) for this project.
 This field is **required** for projects that have a [DockerHub](https://hub.docker.com/) image available.
-Each entry should be an object with at least a `name`.
+It should be an array of objects with at least a `name`.

 - name: *required*
     - The `name` of the DockerHub image.